csvprobotica/RoSGhost_2025/README.md

    - The robot remains in its final position, indicating the completion of its task.

 ## Challenges
-_This challenge will allow us to apply theoretical concepts in a hands-on environment, develop critical problem-solving skills, and collaborate effectively as a team._
+_One of the challenges was to improve the robot's turns, as at the beginning it did not move accurately.
+As a team, we analyzed the problem, tested solutions, and managed to optimize its performance.
+This allowed us to apply theoretical knowledge in practice and strengthen our ability to solve problems as a group._